-While all the individual Payments Service Providers (PSPs) are actively implementing various measures to combat fraud and money laundering activities, there is limited inter-PSP interaction to work collectively to safeguard the consumers.
-There are several barriers to making it happen including regulations like data sharing restrictions, tipping off risk and proceed of crime act among others.
+While all individual Payments Service Providers (PSPs) are actively implementing various measures to combat fraud, money laundering and other financial crime activities, there is limited inter-PSP interaction to work collectively to safeguard the consumers.
+There are several barriers to making it happen including regulations like data sharing restrictions, tipping off risk, data privacy, data protection and Proceeds of Crime Act among others.